-Roselle Park in Ada is Unique
+Roselle Park in Ada is for Nature Lovers

 1010 Grand River Dr NE, Ada, MI 49301

 Roselle Park’s 240 acres are located north of Fulton on Grand River Drive in Ada Township.
-The twin silos will tip you off that you’ve arrived.
+The park runs along the Grand River.

 Dogs are welcome, but they must be leashed and cleaned up after.

-Roselle Park in Ada at a Glance
+Playground & Silos at Roselle Park in Ada

-This is the PERFECT place to take your young child and their bike, whether they’re pedaling with training wheels, using a balance bike, or scooting along on their own.
+This is the perfect place to take your young child and their bike, whether they’re pedaling with training wheels, using a balance bike, or scooting along on their own.

 You can go down and back or make a loop with the paths for an excursion just over 2 miles long.

-Along the way you’ll find an observation deck that the kids will want to check out.
+Along the way, you’ll find an observation deck that the kids will want to check out.

 There’s so much to explore at Roselle Park in Ada and it’s so different from a traditional park that kids will be drawn in from the start.